DeFord Bailey

-Born and raised in Tennessee, Bailey learned how to play the harmonica while recuperating from polio as a young child.
-He moved to Nashville with relatives in his late teens and was an important early contributor to Nashville's burgeoning music industry.
+Bailey was born and raised in Tennessee, all his family played "black hillbilly" country and blues music and he learned how to play the harmonica and mandolin while recuperating from polio as a young child.
+He moved from New York to Nashville with relatives in his late teens and was a significant early contributor to Nashville's burgeoning music industry.
 Among the first generation of entertainers to perform live on the radio, his recorded compositions were well-known and popular.

-Bailey toured and performed with many well-known country artists during the 1930s.
-As a result of the 1941 royalties disagreement between Broadcast Music, Inc. (BMI) and American Society of Composers, Authors and Publishers (ASCAP), he was fired by WSM and stopped making his living as an entertainer.
-Afterwards he supported himself and his family by shining shoes and renting out rooms in his home.
+Bailey toured and performed with Roy Acuff and many well-known country artists during the 1930s.
+But as a result of the 1941 royalties disagreement between Broadcast Music, Inc. (BMI) and American Society of Composers, Authors and Publishers (ASCAP), he was fired by WSM and stopped making his living as an entertainer.
+Afterwards, he supported himself and his family by opening a shoe shining company and renting out rooms in his home.
 He returned to sporadic public performances in 1974 when he was invited to participate in the Opry's first Old-Timers show and in 2005 was posthumously inducted into the Country Music Hall of Fame.

 Early life

-A grandson of slaves, Bailey was born on December 14, 1899, near the Bellwood community in Smith County, Tennessee.
-His mother died when he was about a year old and he was then taken in by his aunt Barbara Lou.
-He learned to play the harmonica at the age of three when he contracted polio.
-Bailey was confined to bed for a year and could only move his head and arms.
-His style of playing the harmonica evolved, as he imitated the sounds of the natural world around him and of the trains traveling through the countryside.
+Deford Bailey was born on December 14, 1899, near the Bellwood community in Carthage, Smith County, Tennessee.
+At least one of his grandfathers had been enslaved.
+All of his family was involved in music.
+A grandfather was a fiddler, and his mother, who died when he was about a year old, played guitar.
+Another brother learned banjo.
+Bailey suffered from polio, then called infant paralysis, and was taken in by an aunt named Barbara Lou.
+He learned to play the harmonica and mandolin at the age of three when he contracted polio.
+While he was ill, Bailey was confined to bed for a year and could only move his head and arms.
+His style of playing the harmonica took root during that time, as he imitated the sounds of the natural world around him and of the trains traveling through the countryside.
 Though Bailey did recover from his bout with polio, there were some long-term consequences.
-His back remained slightly misshapen and he only grew to be 4 feet, 10 inches.
-He was so short and slender as a teenager he was mistaken to be an underage child by railroad ticket agents.
-His foster father Clark Odom was hired as a manager for a farm near Nashville and in 1908 the family made the move from Smith County.
+His back remained slightly misshapen, and he only grew to be 4 feet, 10 inches.
+He was so short and slender as a teenager that he was mistaken to be an underage child by railroad ticket agents.
+His foster father, Clark Odom, was hired as a manager for a farm near Nashville, and in 1908 the family made the move from Smith County.
 The Odoms and their foster son lived on Nashville and Franklin Tennessee farms Clark Odom managed for several years.
-In 1918, the family moved to Nashville when Clark Odom got a city job and Bailey started to perform locally there as an amateur.
+In 1918, the family moved to Nashville when Clark Odom got a city job, and Bailey started to perform locally there as an amateur.